microsoft/vscode-docs/docs/python/tutorial-deploy-containers.md

 ## Make changes and redeploy

 Because you inevitably make changes to your app, you end up rebuilding and redeploying your container many times.
-Fortunately, the process is very simple:
+Fortunately, the process is simple:

 1. Make changes to your app and test locally.